Batzer/Tank-Wars/README.md

 The game only works with game controllers, so it doesn't react to keyboard and mouse input.

-Also every controller is handeled differntly by GLFW3 so some actions might not get detected by the game.
+Also every controller is handeled differently by GLFW3 so some actions might not get detected by the game.

 The actions for digital buttons are